freysie/filter-ui/README.md

 ### Filter Token Field

+The filter token field lets you use tokens for filtering.

-Different operators can be used with the filter token field.
+Different comparison types can be used with the filter token field.

 ```swift
 let field = FilterTokenField()